harrisonglotz/nrhp/README.md

 ```
 In the same directory of the newly created .sqlite database, run the query script:
 ```
-python3 query_sql.py
+python3 search_nrhp.py
 ```
-In it's current form, the query script will return all listings in a given locality.
+In it's current form, the query script will return all listings in a given locality and give the user an option to access the nomination form through the national archives.
+The program will eventually have support for all of the listing attributes.

 ```
-enter state: virginia
+Enter state: virginia
-enter county (leave blank if city): greene enter city (leave blank if county):
+Enter county (leave blank if city): greene
+Enter city (leave blank if county):

 There are 7 NRHP Listings in Greene County, Virginia:
 1: Locust Grove